guillaumeblaquiere/log-to-sequential-task/README.md

 the no wrapper option, which de-encapsulate the standard PubSub message (base64 encoded payload) and publishes message body (the log entry) in JSON format

+## The Eventarc hack option

+**This solution is not recommended for production use because it can break without any warning**

+The idea is to let Eventarc configuring Google Cloud for us and to update the created (by Eventarc) PubSub subscription to route the events to the Cloud Task URL override queue.

+To differentiate the 3 types of route, I created a new Cloud Task queue name.

 ## Test it

 To test it, simply create a query in BigQuery (for instance `SELECT 1`) and observe the logs of the `log-http` Cloud Run service.
-In the headers you should see the 2 Cloud Task origin, proving the correct propagation of the event across the 2 options.
+In the headers `X-Cloudtasks-Queuename` you can see the 3 Cloud Task origin, proving the correct propagation of the event across the 3 options.

 # Licence